What is AESE?

 Awarded for the first time in 1993, this award recognizes a recently published earth science publication - book, map, journal, or other individual publication - that demonstrates outstanding editing, design, illustration, writing, effectiveness of production cost, and overall effectiveness in achieving its publication goal.
-"Recently published" is defined as no more than three years prior to the award year; e.g., for the 2017 awards year, published on or after January 1, 2014.
+"Recently published" is defined as no more than three years prior to the award year; e.g., for the 2022 awards year, published between January 1, 2019, and December 31, 2021.

 The competition is open to AESE members and nonmembers alike.

 Entries are judged on a point system, and points cannot be granted in areas where information is missing.
-Submissions should include all of the requested information.
+Submissions must include all of the requested information.

 Each nomination must be accompanied by a completed entry form.

 Please mail each entry, with two copies of the publication, to:

 9748 Whithorn Drive

 Edwin B. Eckel